There are two types of underfloor heating: gas-powered (wet) underfloor heating and electric underfloor heating.

-In cases where the boiler supplying hot water for the household is gas powered (as is the case in most UK households) this type of heating system is known as gas underfloor heating.
+In cases where the boiler supplying hot water for the household is gas powered (as is the case in most UK households) this type of heating system is known as wet underfloor heating.

 An electric underfloor heating system, on the other hand, uses electric wires fitted beneath the floor to provide heat.
 When an electric current is passed through the wires, they become hot and that heat is transferred through the floor to the room above.

 However, the running costs of both systems must also be considered.
-Gas is generally cheaper than electricity per kilowatt of heat produced, which means that the running costs of gas underfloor heating are lower those of an electric system.
+Water is generally cheaper than electricity per kilowatt of heat produced, which means that the running costs of wer underfloor heating are lower those of an electric system.